-11 May How to Create a Successful Music Festival Activation
+11 May How to Create Successful Music Festival Brand Activations

 The weather is getting warmer and the days are getting longer, and that can only mean one thing; music festival season is upon us.
 These multi-day concert extravaganzas have become a playground for attendees and brands alike, and are the perfect place to hold an experiential marketing activation.

 As with any marketing campaign, though, there are right and wrong ways to create a music festival activation.
 Let’s take a look at how to create a successful music festival activation, and why you should care.

 Why Music Festivals are the Perfect Venue for Experiential Marketing

 When it comes to music and marketing, it’s a perfect duet.
 In fact, a Nielsen study found that brands sponsoring music events hit the right note with listeners.
 However, brands need to think outside of the Bach’s to make the activation a hit.

 Okay, no more music puns.
 I promise.
 It is true, though, that consumers like when brands partner with concerts.
 76% of festival-goers favor brands that sponsor events, and 74% of music streamers like when brands engage with them through music giveaways and sweepstakes.
 It’s clear that consumers like to encounter brands at music events, but why else would a brand want to try music festival experiential marketing?